-On October 28, 2015, the Company filed a Complaint against Merck Sharp & Dohme, Corp ("Merck") for patent infringement in the United States District Court for the District of Nevada.
-In the Complaint, the Company alleged that manufacture and sales of certain of Merck's Keytruda product infringed one or more claims of the Company's U.S. Patent No. 5,693,761 (the "761 Patent").
+On January 22, 2016, the Company filed a complaint against Merck Sharp & Dohme, Corp ("Merck") for patent infringement in the United States District Court for the District of New Jersey.
+In the complaint, the Company alleged that manufacture and sales of certain of Merck's Keytruda product infringed one or more claims of the Company's U.S. Patent No. 5,693,761 (the "761 Patent").
 The Company requested judgment that Merck infringed the 761 Patent, an award of damages due to the infringement, a finding that such infringement was willful and deliberate and trebling of damages therefore, and a declaration that the case is exceptional and warrants an award of attorney's fees and costs.
-Although the 761 Patent expired on December 2, 2014, the Company believed that Merck infringed the patent through, e.g., manufacture and/or sale of Keytruda prior to the expiration of the 761 Patent.
-On December 21, 2015, Merck filed a Motion to Dismiss for Lack of Personal Jurisdiction.
-In response to Merck's motion, on January 22, 2016, rather than dispute Merck's contentions regarding jurisdiction, the Company elected to dismiss the action in Nevada and refile the Complaint in its entirety in the District of New Jersey.
-On May 25, 2016, Merck filed a Motion to Bifurcate Discovery and Trial into Liability and Damages Phases, which motion was granted by the court.

 On April 21, 2017, the Company entered into a settlement agreement with Merck to resolve the patent infringement lawsuit between the parties pending in the U.S. District Court for the District of New Jersey related to Merck's Keytruda humanized antibody product.
-Under the terms of the agreement, Merck will pay the Company a one time, lump-sum payment of \$19.5 million, and the Company will grant Merck a fully paid-up, royalty free, non-exclusive license to certain of the Company's rights to issued patents in the United States and elsewhere, covering the humanization of antibodies (the "Queen et al. patent") for use in connection with Keytruda as well as a covenant not to sue Merck for any royalties regarding Keytruda.
+Under the terms of the agreement, Merck paid the Company a one time, lump-sum payment of \$19.5 million, and the Company granted Merck a fully paid-up, royalty free, non-exclusive license to certain of the Company's rights to issued patents in the United States and elsewhere, covering the humanization of antibodies (the "Queen et al. patent") for use in connection with Keytruda as well as a covenant not to sue Merck for any royalties regarding Keytruda.
 In addition, the parties agreed to dismiss all claims in the relevant legal proceedings.